munificent/craftinginterpreters/book/types-of-values.md

 print !true; // "false"
 ```

-This new operation gets a new instruction:
+This new operation gets a new instruction.

 ^code not-op (1 before, 1 after)

-We can reuse the `unary()` parser function we wrote for unary `-` to compile a
+We can reuse the `unary()` parser function we wrote for unary negation to
-prefix `!` expression.
-We just need to slot it into the parsing table:
+compile a not expression.
+We just need to slot it into the parsing table.

 ^code table-not (1 before, 1 after)

 Because I knew we were going to do this, the `unary()` function already has a
 switch on the token type to figure out which bytecode instruction to output.
 We
-merely add another case:
+merely add another case.

 ^code compile-not (1 before, 4 after)

 That's it for the front end.
 Let's head over to the VM and conjure this
-instruction into life:
+instruction into life.

 ^code op-not (1 before, 1 after)

 Like our previous unary operator, it pops the one operand, performs the
 operation, and pushes the result.
 And, as we did there, we have to worry about
 dynamic typing.
 Taking the logical not of `true` is easy, but there's nothing
-preventing an unruly programmer from writing something like:
+preventing an unruly programmer from writing something like this:

 ```lox
 print !nil;